V62 Form Apply Online: Your Options Explained

 Can I email a completed V62 form to the DVLA?

 No. The DVLA does not accept V62 forms by email.
 You must either post the completed paper form to DVLA in Swansea, hand it in at a suitable Post Office branch, or use an online application service.
+More information is available in our V62 guide.

 Is there a V62 form online I can fill in on my computer?

 The DVLA does not publish an official fillable PDF version of the V62 form for online submission.
-However, if you use CarForms.co.uk, you complete an equivalent online questionnaire that gathers the same information electronically — no paper required.
+However, if you use CarForms.co.uk, you complete an equivalent online questionnaire that gathers the same information electronically.
+No paper required.

 How long does it take to get a V5C if I apply online?